LeAdQA: LLM-Driven Context-Aware Temporal Grounding for Video Question Answering: Method

+where $\mathcal{M}_a$ denotes the MLLM, $\mathbf{W}_p$ is a learnable projection matrix aligning visual features with language embeddings, and the final answer is $\mathcal{A}_p$.

-Here, $\mathcal{A}$ denotes the final answer generated by the MLLM in free-form text, conditioned on the fused visual features and the textual prompt. $\mathcal{P}_{\text{answer}}(Q, A)$ denotes the input prompt used at the answering stage, which formats the question $Q$ and candidate options $A = \{a_i\}_{i=1}^N$ into a structured input suitable for the MLLM decoder.
-This prompt is distinct from the earlier rewriting prompt $\mathcal{P}_{\text{rewrite}}(Q, o_i)$ used for semantic enhancement during grounding.
-While $\mathcal{P}_{\text{rewrite}}$ enriches the query semantics to guide temporal localization, $\mathcal{P}_{\text{answer}}$ is designed for effective answer decoding based on fused visual and textual cues.
+$\mathcal{A}_p$ is generated in free-form text, conditioned on both the temporally grounded visual content and the structured textual prompt.
+Notably, $\mathcal{P}_a$ differs from the earlier rewriting prompt $\mathcal{P}_r$ used for generating the semantically enriched queries while $\mathcal{P}_r$ is designed to enhance temporal grounding through causal enrichment, $\mathcal{P}_a$ is tailored for answer decoding and decision making based on the fused multimodal evidence.

-This module enables our framework to jointly reason over visual content and question semantics, completing the VideoQA pipeline.
+This final stage enables LeAdQA to jointly reason over visual content and query semantics, completing the VideoQA pipeline with grounded, context-aware answer generation.